oesteban/hcph-sops/docs/data-collection/pre-session.md

 - [ ] Bring the rolling table out of the projector room ({{ secrets.rooms.projector | default("███") }}) into the control room.
     Be very attentive during the displacement and lift the front wheels when passing steps or cables.
     The plexiglas panel can also be brought to the scanning room at this time, if done with care.
-- [ ] Place the rolling table it next to the access closet.
+- [ ] Place the rolling table next to the access closet.
 - [ ] Connect the Ethernet cable from the ET computer into the Ethernet plug of the *Psychopy laptop* ({{ secrets.hosts.psychopy | default("███") }}).
 - [ ] Connect the power strip attached to the rolling table on to the closest power plug (likely, a power strip coming across the corridor).